Wiltz – castles, counts, and the last windmill

 There is also a 21km cycle path that travels over a former railway line to Bastogne, with information boards along the way.
 You can find out more about these cycle paths here.

 For something to entertain the kids, MIGO adventure indoor mini-golf and play park is located nearby in Eschweiler and provides a 1,500m² indoor play space for children under 12 years.
-Contact the owners directly to check if the play park or golf routes are open for timed slots on 28 20 26 66.
+At present the park/playground remains closed for sanitary reasons but you can contact the owners directly to check if the golf routes are open for timed slots on 28 20 26 66.

 Places to stay overnight